-&lt;sup>15The SRD considers Solar System object orbit catalog to be a Level 2 data product (LSST SRD, Sec 3.5).
-Nevertheless, to successfully differentiate between apparitions of known Solar System objects and other types DIASources we consider it functionally a part of Level 1.
+&lt;sup>15The SRD considers Solar System object orbit catalog to be a Data Release data product (LSST SRD, Sec 3.5).
+Nevertheless, to successfully differentiate between apparitions of known Solar System objects and other types DIASources we consider it functionally a part of Prompt products.